 The beginning of a new year is a natural time to think about and set personal goals.
 As parents, it is a great opportunity to not only discuss the importance of exercise and a healthy diet, but also to teach children the importance of setting goals.
 However, when it comes to living a healthier lifestyle, family support is key for success.
-"There is power in numbers.
-Sitting down as a family to plan and discuss goals for the upcoming year encourages children to get involved and motivated to adopting life-long healthy habits," says Ashley Kim, Registered Dietitian with Get Up & Go by Children's Health℠ supported by Kohl's Cares.
+Sitting down as a family to plan and discuss goals for the upcoming year encourages children to get involved and motivated to adopting life-long healthy habits.

 Get Up & Go by Children's Health℠ shares three ways to motivate your family to live a healthy lifestyle in the new year.